-The Best Time of Year to Get Married in Lake Tahoe
+The Best Time To Get Married in Lake Tahoe

 Weather: Highs / Lows and Average Days of Rain / Inches of Snow